 Operation Christmas Spirit

 Operation Christmas Spirit supports local military families in the form of holiday gratitude by: “Adopting” over 100 families and fulfilling their Christmas wish lists with gifts for all family members and gift cards to do their own shopping; Sponsor gifts and crafts at unit holiday parties; “Adopt” single Marines and Sailors, giving them gifts and gifts cards to celebrate whether near or far from their families.

-Donate to Operation Holiday Joy.
-100% of your donation goes to food and toys this holiday season and you can designate your donation to a specific program.
+Donate to the ASYMCA Operation Holiday Joy program and 100% of your donation goes to food and toys this holiday season and you can designate your donation to a specific program.

 Operation Homefront offers many programs for military families throughout the year and Christmas is no exception.
 The organization partners with Dollar Tree to provide toys for

 military children.
 To receive a gift, you must register for your local Operation Homefront Toy Distribution.
 If your family lacks the funds for a holiday meal, you can also attend one of the organization’s holiday meal events and receive all of the fixings for the perfect Christmas dinner.